 Another popular and common web design myth confuses minimalism (reduction in elements) with simplicity (reduction in complexity).
-However, a mix of both is considered instrumental for a compelling web design but not a best choice for every design.
+However, a mix of both is considered instrumental for compelling web design but not the best choice for every design.

 If you’re thinking of opting for a minimalist design for your website, consider the following points:

-· Are you sure there are no key elements left in the pursuit of going for a minimalist web design?
+- Are you sure there are no key elements left in the pursuit of going for minimalist web design?
 If yes, doing so isn’t recommended.

 3. A Website Homepage is the Most Critical Website Element

 Yet another popular belief, a web design myth is that a website homepage is the most critical element of a website.
 For a long time, I believed that a website homepage is the single most potent page of the entire website.
 But this myth is untrue.